mrmaxsteel/CODE-devops-workshop/README.md

 *Amazon Web Services (AWS) is a public cloud provider, that we will use to launch preconfigured instances for this workshop*
 * Visit https://www.awseducate.com/Registration and register your Student account.
 * Log in to AWS Educate account, click 'AWS Account' from the menu bar, click "Go to your AWS Educate starter account"
-* This will launch a new window, with the AWS console
+* This will launch a new window, Hit 'Start Lab' and 'Open Console', to open the AWS console

 ## Workshop
 ### Step 1: Launch your pre-configured Docker Host
 * Log onto the AWS Console, go to Services > EC2
-* Select "Launch Instance"
+* Select 'Launch Instance'
-* Search for AMI id "ami-45c7593d", choose keypair called "devops-workshop" and security group called "devops-workshop"
+* Under 'My AMIs', search for AMI id "ami-45c7593d" and select it
+* Choose t2.micro instance type, then 'Configure Instance Details'.
+* Accept the defaults for 'Configure Instance Details' and 'Add Storage'
+* Then, add a tag with Key="Name" and Value="devops-<your-initials>"
+* Check 'Select an existing security group', and choose "devops-workshop" (sg-feab4080) from the list, notice the 3 ports we have open
+* Click 'Review and Launch', and then 'Launch'
-* Launch the instance, take note of the public DNS of the instance
+* Choose keypair called "devops-workshop" and then 'Launch Instances', taking note of the Public DNS Name of the instance

 ### Step 2: Connect to the instance using SSH
 * Download the SSH key called devops-workshop.pem
 * From a Git Bash, SSH to instance with:
 ```
-ssh ubuntu@<PUBLIC_DNS> -i /path/to/devops-workshop.pem
+ssh ubuntu@<PUBLIC_DNS_NAME> -i /path/to/devops-workshop.pem
 ```

 ### Step 3: Run a Jenkins CI container